Cozy Peach Kitchen

 • Peanut butter: I recommend using creamy peanut butter.
 Natural peanut butter makes a thinner sauce, so you will likely need less water to thin the sauce.

-• Sriracha and garlic chili sauce bring the heat.
-I use Huy Fong brand of garlic chili sauce.
+• Chili garlic sauce adds heat and garlic flavor.
+I use Huy Fong brand of chili sauce.
 I've heard that other brands can be much spicier, so adjust to taste.
-If unable to find garlic chili sauce, use 1-2 tablespoons of sambal oelek instead (usually in the same aisle as garlic chili sauce).
+If unable to find garlic chili sauce, use 1-2 tablespoons of sambal oelek instead.

 • Frozen mixed veggies: I usually buy the "stir fry medley" which includes carrots, snow peas, baby corn, and broccoli.
-Fresh stir fry vegetables also work well.
+Fresh stir-fried vegetables also work well.
+These days, the Kirkland brand stir fry veggies are always in my freezer.

 Peanut sauce in a glass liquid measuring cup.